 - Related Entries

-Compared with more widely discussed attitudes like beliefs and desires, the phenomenon of hope presents some unique challenges for both theories of the mind and theories of value.
+Compared with more widely discussed attitudes like belief and desire, the phenomenon of hope presents some unique challenges for both theories of the mind and theories of value.
 Hope is not only an attitude that has cognitive components—it is responsive to facts about the possibility and likelihood of future events.
-It also has a conative component—hopes are different from mere expectations insofar they reflect and draw upon our desires.
-A classic analysis of hope—the so called “standard account” (see section 3)—takes hope to be a compound attitude, consisting of a desire for an outcome and a belief in that outcome’s possibility.
+It also has a conative component—hopes are different from mere expectations insofar as they reflect and draw upon our desires.
+A classic analysis of hope—the so-called “standard account” (see section 3)—takes hope to be a compound attitude, consisting of a desire for an outcome and a belief in that outcome’s possibility.
 But not all outcomes that we believe to be possible and that we desire are thereby objects of our hope.
 In order to hope one not only has to consider an outcome possible, one also has to affectively engage with this outcome in a distinctive way.
 This raises the question as to whether hope can be reduced to beliefs and desires.

 Popular discourse often takes hope to be synonymous with optimism.
-But while optimism can be usefully analyzed as a desire for an outcome together with a belief that the outcome is more likely than not (or more likely than the evidence leads other people to believe), many philosophers argue that hope, properly understood, is independent of probability assessments (see section 3).
+But while optimism can be usefully analyzed as a desire for an outcome together with a belief that the outcome is more likely than not (or more likely than the evidence leads other people to believe), many philosophers hold that hope, properly understood, is independent of probability assessments (see section 3).
 One can hope for outcomes that one considers to be very unlikely and that one does not expect to happen, such as a miraculous cure of an illness.
 In such cases, optimism is not an appropriate response.

 It is an open question whether the contribution of hope to human agency is to be identified with that of the underlying desires or whether hope makes an independent contribution to motivation or reasoning.
 If one assumes that hope cannot make any independent contribution to practical reasoning but still motivates, this raises the suspicion that it distorts rational agency.
 While such an assessment can be found across the history of philosophy, many past and contemporary philosophers provide analyses of hope that add further elements to the belief-desire analysis and use these elements to explain why acting on one’s hopes is (sometimes) rational.